Fraud

 You can protect yourself from scams by knowing what to look out for.
-Fraud and scams can happen at anytime and being prepared is the best way to prevent them.
+Fraud and scams can happen at any time and being prepared is the best way to prevent them.
 Learn what to watch for and keep yourself, loved ones and money protected.
 Contact us immediately if you feel that someone is trying scam you or if you are a victim of fraud.
 Realizing that you have fallen victim to a scam can be overwhelming.
 Have peace of mind knowing that we are here to help the entire way.
 It’s important to take action immediately to prevent more fraud.
 Now more than ever, you should be in the habit of checking your online banking account activity on a routine basis.

 Tips, Tricks & Signs for Scams